 In 1686, Isaac Newton published Principia Mathematica Philosophiae Naturalis.
-One of his world-changing ideas was his second law, which we write today as F = ma.
-The letters stand for force, mass, and acceleration.
+One of Newton’s world-changing ideas was his second law, which we write today as F = ma.
+The letters stand for force, mass and acceleration.

 When Guericke published Experimenta nova in 1672, he did so before Newton’s ideas were known.
 In fact, in addition to being the year of Newton’s Principia, 1686 was the year of Guericke’s death.

 By 1672, scientists such as Marin Mersenne and Scipione Chiaramonti had made reasonable estimates (correct to within an order of magnitude) of the Earth’s weight.
-(No difference was recognized between weight and mass in those times).
+(There was no difference between weight and mass in those times.)
 Guericke, however, dismissed their work.
 He insisted that Earth’s weight was zero.

 In fairness to Guericke we can say with the benefit of hindsight that although he makes some mistakes, not everything he says is wrong.
 He says that Earth has a particular property that makes everyday objects feel heavy – he’s right.
 He says that if Earth were to disappear then objects would no longer be heavy – he’s right again.
 However, Earth’s property that makes objects around it feel heavy is its huge mass, which Guericke says is zero.
 He is convinced that it is the electrical property he observed with his sulfur ball that makes things on Earth feel heavy.